 Alliteration is another common device, one that occurs when the poet repeats the same consonant sound at the beginning of multiple words.
 For example, “laugh” and “life” in lines two and three of the first stanza as well as “proud” and “poor” in lines four and five of the second stanza.

 Juxtaposition occurs when the poet places two contrasting images, feelings, or experiences alongside one another.
 In this case, Angelou brings together sorrow/death and laughter.
 She creates a powerful image of her speaker’s life through this combination.

 When I think about myself,

 In the first stanza of ‘When I Think About Myself,’ the speaker begins by using the time that later came to be used as the title of the poem.
 It is also the refrain, appearing again at the end of the first and second stanzas.
 When the speaker thinks about her life, which she later compares to a dance and a song, she feels that it’s some sort of “joke.”
 She can’t stop laughing when she looks over what she’s done.
 She almost laughs herself “to death.”

-There is a skillful use of juxtaposition in these lines that make the poem disturbing and troubling to read.
+There is a skilful use of juxtaposition in these lines that make the poem disturbing and troubling to read.
 The poet’s speaker compares laughing with death and choking.
-These things are quite dark, especially when compared with laugher.
+These things are quite dark, especially when compared with laughter.
 At this point though, it’s unclear why she’s laughing at her life or thinking about death.